Realitech/realitech_website/README.md

 * Cloud services and cloud migration with AWS, Kubernates
 * Containerisation with Docker
 * Big data especially around Mongo, MapR, Hadoop and Spark
 * Open-ledger and blockchain Etheirum
+* Salesforce expertise

 If you stumbled upon us and would like to say hi drop a line to richard.donovan@realitech.co.uk